Sighty Crag

-Sighty Crag is a hill in the southern part of the Kielder Forest region in northern England, a region which also includes its fellow Marilyns of Peel Fell and Larriston Fells.
+Sighty Crag is a[hill in the southern part of the Kielder Forest region in northern England, a region which also includes its fellow Marilyns of Peel Fell and Larriston Fells.
 It is separated from its higher and more shapely counterpart, Peel Fell, by the low valley in which sits the village of Kielder.

+It has an elevation of 520 m and a prominence of 297 m and is classed as a Marilyn.
 The summit is marked by a wind-worn outcrop of fell sandstone.